AcalaNetwork/bodhi.js/eth-rpc-adapter/README.md

 ```
 docker compose up
 ```
+note that docker image might not be most up-to-date.
+Latest image can be found [here](https://hub.docker.com/r/acala/eth-rpc-adapter/tags)

 ## Usage
 Now that the adaptor service is running and listening to HTTP_PORT, we can send EVM related requests to this port.